Eric Kinzner

-Eric Kinzner (born March 22, 2003) is an American soccer player who plays as a defender for USL Championship side Rio Grande Valley FC.
+Eric Kinzner (born March 22, 2003) is an American soccer player who plays as a defender for USL League One club Chattanooga Red Wolves.

 Career

 Kinzner joined the Seattle Sounders FC academy from Federal Way FC in 2016.
 On July 13, 2020, Kinzner signed an academy contract with Seattle's USL Championship side Tacoma Defiance.
 After playing for both the Tacoma Defiance and on loan at FC Tucson, Kinzner joined Rio Grande Valley FC on January 20, 2023.
+On March 5, 2024, Kinzner signed for St. Louis City 2.
+On March 18, 2024, he made his debut for St. Louis City 2.
+Kinzner's contract option was declined following the 2024 season.

+Kinzner signed with USL League One club Chattanooga Red Wolves in early 2025.